 You simply need to be an employee under a West Virginia PI agency.
 This means you need to be legally allowed to work in WV.
 Your PI agency is most likely going to want you to have investigative experience.
 This is where proper PI education can help.

-You need to have a WV PI license to operate a PI business
+You need to have a West Virginia PI license to operate a PI business.

 This will typically be post-secondary education in a criminal justice type field.
 Contact the licensing division for a list of equivalent education.

 Thinking of Becoming a West Virginia Private Investigator?